gambitproject/jsgte/INFOS/strategic-form.md

 It will contain a multidimensional array of the type strategyBlock which will be indexed by integers itself.
 There will be prototype functions that will return (n-1) dimensional arrays of a given strategy passed as a parameter.

 ## StrategyBlock.js
-The role of StrategyBlock.js is to create an instance of strategy class.
+The role of StrategyBlock.js is to create an instance of strategyBlock class.
 The strategy class represents one unit of the matrix represented by Matrix.js.
 It will have parameters : coordinate -> array of coordinates used to reference this particular strategy ( the number will be equal to the number of players) strategies -> an array of strategies that are used in this StrategyBlock instance. node -> the leaf node to which these set of strategies point to